aws-samples/ab-testing-at-edge/README.md

 **Solution:**

-We will create another CF2 (to replace the one we created on the previous module) on viewer request that will check first if there is a cookie with a page name inside, in which case the `request.uri` will be set with that value, if not it will select randomly a home page layout.
+We will create another CloudFront Function (to replace the one we created on the previous module) on viewer request that will check first if there is a cookie with a page name inside, in which case the `request.uri` will be set with that value, if not it will select randomly a home page layout.
-We will need a second CF2 that will be triggered at viewer response to create a cookie with the page name served in that cookie.
+We will need a second CloudFront Function that will be triggered at viewer response to create a cookie with the page name served in that cookie.
 This operation can be done also at origin level but we want to implement something completely transparent for the backend.

 **Architecture:**